mzakharo/flutter_with_python_android/README.md

         }
 }
 ```
-Optionally, you can add a hook when the app exits to stop the python service with `ServiceSrv.stop()` API
+Optionally, you can add a hook when the app exits to stop the python service with `ServiceSrv.stop(this)` API

 ##  Add Foreground Service Permission